emberhotseat/emberhotseat.github.io/_posts/2013-06-26-ember-hot-seat-episode-003.md

 duration: 38:23
 file: ep003
 length: 18431918
 excerpt: "This week in the Hot Seat, we have our first international guest Adam Hawkins.
-Adam talks about his love hate relationship with Ember Data, tips on enterprise development with Ember, the need for standard UI components, and a host of other fun topics."
+Adam talks about his love hate relationship with Ember Data, tips on enterprise development with Ember, the need for build tools and standard UI components, and a host of other fun topics."
 ---

 This week in the Hot Seat, we have our first international guest [Adam Hawkins](http://twitter.com/adman65).
 Adam talks about his love hate relationship with Ember Data, tips on enterprise development with Ember, the need for build tools and standard UI components, and a host of other fun topics.